jullaalkhahs/Bazco/README.md

 # Bazco
-AK game Jo car rasing ki Tarah Hoti or
+bazco is a game there you can play car rasing and drive there is more parts of this the game is madden by bazco